-Hampden-Sydney College, while exempted from Subpart C of the Title Ⅸ regulation with respect to its admission and recruitment activities, does not discriminate on the basis of race, color, sex, religion, age, national origin, handicap, sexual orientation, or veteran status in the operation of its educational programs and with respect to employment.
-For information on this non-discrimination policy, contact Barbara Armentrout, Director of Human Resources, Box 127, Hampden-Sydney College, Hampden-Sydney, Virginia 23943, telephone (434) 223-6220.
+Hampden-Sydney College, while exempted from Subpart C of the Title Ⅸ regulation with respect to its admission and recruitment activities, does not discriminate on the basis of race, color, sex, religion, age, national origin, handicap, sexual orientation, or veteran stat us in the operation of its educational programs and with respect to employment.
+For information on this non-discrimination policy, contact

 The College does not permit any type of business solicitation on campus without written authorization from the Dean of Students and/or the Vice President for Business Affairs and Treasurer, who confer before a decision is reached.
 This applies to individuals, students, and non-students, and campus or non-campus groups or organizations, as well as electronic, print, or voice solicitation.
 Unauthorized solicitors should be promptly reported to the Dean of Students.

-The institution has established procedures for addressing written student complaints and is responsible for demonstrating that it follows those procedures when resolving student complaints.
-It should be noted that the Office of Student Affairs will be working with students and faculty on a new student grievance process during 2012-13.
-When this process has been approved, students will be notified and The Key will be updated.
+The College has established procedures for addressing written student complaints and is responsible for demonstrating that it follows those procedures when resolving student complaints.

 Students who have a grievance (unrelated to financial aid, parking tickets, grades, fire safety violations, or violations of the Honor Code or Code of Student Conduct, all of which have specified means of appeal) should specify their complaint in writing and send it to the Office of the President.
 The President’s Office will determine which office should handle the complaint directly and respond within 30 days indicating who will handle the issue.
 A formal response from the applicable office will be forthcoming within 60 days.